YairZen/WebTeam4/README.md

 4. Mongoose reads/writes data in MongoDB.
 5. A JSON response is returned to the frontend.

-Chatbot conversations are persisted in the database via the ChatSession entity.
-Each user or bot message is sent through the API and appended to the team chat history.

 **In general:**
 Frontend → Backend → Database → Backend → Frontend